jdsandifer/Reading-List/Readme.md

 - *Introduction to Algorithms*

 ## Have Read
+- *97 Things Every Programmer Should Know: Collective Wisdom from the Experts*
 - *Refactoring*
 - *Etudes for Programmers*
 - *Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman* by Dave H. Hoover & Adewale Oshineye